 The South Downs National Park Authority (SDNPA) became the organisation with the statutory responsibility of writing planning policy for the National Park Area on the 1st of April 2011.
-It has an emerging plan which is due to be adopted in Spring 2019.
+It has a Plan which was adopted in Spring 2019.
 Only a small part of the Parish lies within the SDNP.
-The Options Consultations Document contains no policy options that indicate any change in Aldingbourne Parish.